Keyboard shortcuts

 • apply.specialisation

-Specifies which systemd specialisation to use when activating a configuration with 'apply'.
+Specifies which specialisation to use when activating a configuration with 'apply'.

 • apply.use_git_commit_msg